Shopify/krane/README.md

 - `--selector`: Only restarts Deployments which match the specified Kubernetes resource selector.
 - `--deployments`: Restart specific Deployment resources by name.
+- `--global-timeout=seconds`: Raise a timeout error if it takes longer than _seconds_ for any resource to deploy.
+- `--no-verify-result`: Skip verification that workloads correctly restarted.

 # krane run